Smooth solutions to the chord log-Minkowski problem: Introduction

-The authors \cite{LXYZ} proved the existence of the solution of \eqref{CLMP0} by variational arguments when the index $q$ is in $[1,n+1]$ under the even assumption on $\mu$.
-Very recently, Guo-Xi-Zhao \cite{GXZ23} solved the chord log-Minkowski problem in the polytope case when the given normal vectors are in \emph{general position} (not necessarily even).
-Note that, in terms of \eqref{CLMP0}, this problem becomes the classical log-Minkowski problem prescribing cone volume measure in the case $q=1$ or $q=n+1$, which was first settled by B\"{o}r\"{o}czky-LYZ \cite{BLYZ12} when $\mu$ is an even measure, and it is deduced to the log-Christoffel-Minkowski problem when $q=0$.
+The authors \cite{LXYZ} proved the existence of the solution of \eqref{CLMP0} by variational arguments when the index $q$ is in $[1,n+1]$ with the even assumption on $\mu$.
+Recently, Guo-Xi-Zhao \cite{GXZ23} solved the chord log-Minkowski problem in the polytope case when the given normal vectors are in \emph{general position} (not necessarily even).
+Note that, in terms of \eqref{CLMP0}, this problem reduces to the classical log-Minkowski problem prescribing the cone volume measure when $q=1$ or $q=n+1$.
+This special case was first resolved by B\"{o}r\"{o}czky-LYZ \cite{BLYZ12} for even measures $\mu$, and when $q=0$, it becomes the log-Christoffel-Minkowski problem as shown in \cite{LXYZ}.

 In the 1930s, Aleksandrov \cite{A96,A42} incorporated nonlinear partial differential equations into the Brunn-Minkowski theory.
-For example, he demonstrated the Aleksandrov-Fenchel mixed volume inequality using continuous methods and eigenvalue theory following the approach of Hilbert, and formulated a variational theory of weak solutions for the classical Minkowski problem.
-This ground-breaking work constitutes a significant contribution to convex geometry and the regularity of Minkowski problem, which subsequently promotes the development of potential-theoretic problem for convex bodies as presented by Jerison \cite{J96}.
+For example, he demonstrated the mixed Aleksandrov-Fenchel volume inequality using continuous methods and eigenvalue theory following the approach of Hilbert, and formulated a variational theory of weak solutions for the classical Minkowski problem.
+This ground-breaking work makes a significant contribution to convex geometry and the regularity of Minkowski problem, which subsequently promotes the development of potential-theoretic problem for convex bodies as presented by Jerison \cite{J96}.
 The intrinsic partial differential equations of the dual Brunn-Minkowski theory introduced by Huang-LYZ \cite{HLYZ16} have waited a full 40 years to emerge after the birth of the dual theory in the 1970s.
 Whether in the Brunn-Minkowski theory or its dual theory, the common property of the intrinsic partial differential equations of both theories is the locality.
-Now, we are in a position to discuss the nonlocal partial differential equations arisen within integral geometry.
+We now turn to nonlocal partial differential equations that arise in integral geometry.